 The Problem

-Multi-cloud architectures create real security challenges: data moving between cloud providers typically crosses the public internet unless you engineer private connectivity.
-Ometrics needed their Azure-hosted data accessible in AWS for analytics processing, but compliance and security requirements meant no data could touch a public endpoint, no database could have a public IP, and every access event needed to be fully auditable.
+Multi-cloud architectures create real security challenges that most organizations underestimate until they try to build them.
+Data moving between cloud providers typically crosses the public internet unless you explicitly engineer private connectivity — and public internet transit means exposure, latency variability, and compliance risk.
+Ometrics had data residing in Azure but needed that data accessible in AWS for their analytics processing workflows.
+Their compliance and security requirements were non-negotiable: no data could touch a public endpoint in transit, the database replica could not have a public IP under any circumstances, and every access event needed to be fully auditable with tamper-evident logs.
+Standard connectivity options like public peering or VPN-over-internet weren't acceptable.
+They needed an architecture that treated security as the starting constraint, not an afterthought.

 How We Solved It